am-eskandari/comp2216-user-guide-project/docs/using-formulas.md

         ![Click cell](./imgs/Using%20Formulas/first-fill.png)

     !!! warning "Caution"
         Be careful when copying and filling formulas with cell references.
 Ensure that the adjusted cell references in the copied formulas still refer to the correct cells and ranges to avoid errors or incorrect results.
+(It will give similar result to the previous referential error shown above.)

 ## Conclusion